azooinmyluggage/aks-devops-java-jsf/README.md

 # JAVA web application

-Sample Java JSF web application that you can deploy to Azure.
+Sample Java JSF web application that you can deploy to Azure sub

 ## License: